SPIRE-GMU/NextGRadio_Sidechanel/README.md

 ## Folder Structure
 ### Inside `Code`:
 - CW_Code.ipynb: Jupyter Notebook that defines and executes data collection.
+- ML_Code.ipynb: Jupyter Notebook that has the Random Forest model code.

-### Inside `Final5GDataCollection`:
+### Inside `Data`:
-Two main folders for the two UEs that were tested: PHONE and RADIO
+Two main folders for the two UEs that were tested: PHONE and RADIO.
+An additional folder containing test data.

 Inside the PHONE Folder:
 Each represents a scenario we tested the network with using our phone.

-- **Graphs/** - Contains plots comparing different network activities and their performance.
 - **Idle/** - The phone is connected but is performing no activites.
 - **News/** - Data from accessing online news websites.
 - **Radio/** - Traces collected from streaming online broadcast radio stations.